philipxlee/baba-is-you/README.md

   * Clicking on the "load" button to load a new level may cause all crabs to clear from the screen, even if a user decides to click cancel on the file chooser dialog.
+  * Removing a block on authoring environment and then saving the level does not remove the block from controller and corresponding JSON file

 * Features implemented: